sihyeon22/sim-to-real-module/README.md

 # sim-to-real-module

-Modular ROS 2/Nav2 stack for sim-to-real autonomous driving on a compact mobility platform, with CARLA integration.
+Modular ROS2/Nav2 stack for sim-to-real autonomous driving on a compact mobility platform, with CARLA integration.

 ## Overview

-This repository contains the FR-09 autonomous driving modules split into small ROS 2 workspaces.
+This repository contains the FR-09 autonomous driving modules split into small ROS2 workspaces.

 The stack is organized around two main pipelines: